wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 2. Test case: `find spending amount 10`
     - Expected: Lists all spending entries that has an amount of 10.
 3. Test case: `find spending date 2024-11-11 to 2024-12-12`
-    - Expected: Lists all spending entries that has a date between 2024-11-11 and 2024-12-12.
+    - Expected: Lists all spending entries that has a date between 2024-11-11 and 2024-12-12 inclusive.
 4. Test case: `find income amount -1`, `find income amount s`, `find income date 11-11-2024`
     - Expected: Nothing is listed.
 Error details printed to the user.

 ## Editing an Entry
-Prerequisites: Add multiple entries to either incomes or spendings.
+Prerequisites: Add 3 or more entries to incomes and spendings.
 1. Test case: `edit spending 1 amount 100`
    - Expected: The amount of the first spending entry is updated to 100.
 Confirmation message is shown.
-2. Test case: `edit income 2 description Salary`
+2. Test case: `edit income 3 description Salary`
    - Expected: The description of the second income entry is updated to "Salary".
 Confirmation message is shown.
 3. Test case: `edit spending 3 date 2024-10-20`
    - Expected: The date of the third spending entry is updated to 2024-10-20.
 Confirmation message is shown.